-Criteria JORC Code explanation Commentary Data spacing and distribution Data spacing for reporting of Exploration Results.
-Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s and classifications applied.
-Whether sample compositing has been applied. the Garden Gully Anticline.
+Criteria JORC Code explanation Commentary sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s and classifications applied. • Whether sample compositing has been applied. the Garden Gully Anticline.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, thi should be assessed and reported if material. well documented in Bendigo.
-Drilling oblique Sample security The measures taken to ensure sample security.
+If the relationship between the drilling orientation and the orientation of key mineralised structures in the sample of the sampl 3 considered to have introduced a sampling bias, thi should be assessed and reported if material.
+Sample security The measures taken to ensure sample security.
 Samples are stored on site and transported to OSLS by a Falcon employee who takes the samples directly to the lab.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No review has been carried out to date.